sishii1214/sishii1214.github.io/books.md

 - 告白, 町田康 (Confession by Ko MACHIDA)

-  > Literally The BEST novel I have ever read.
-I remember reading this novel on the bus on the long way to Mt.
-Odaigahara with Yamaguchi-san.

 - Le città invisibili, Italo Calvino

 - 11, 津原泰水 (Eleven by Yasumi TSUHARA)